joshbegley/nyt-latest/previous.md

 https://nytimes.com/2026/03/12/world/canada/canada-military-arctic-trump.html

 **Titans unveil new uniforms, ‘The Shield’ logo in franchise rebrand**\
-`The new look blends elements of the team’s history with its identity in Tennessee as the organization prepares for “the next chapter."`\
+`The new look blends elements of the team's history with its identity in Tennessee as the franchise said it prepares for its next chapter.`\
 https://nytimes.com/athletic/7114012/2026/03/12/titans-uniform-unveil-new-look-redesign-2026/

 **Shai Gilgeous-Alexander breaks Wilt Chamberlain's record for consecutive 20-point games**\